fhdsl/AnVIL_data_subsetting/README.md

 This course will teach learners to:

-- {You can use https://www.bobpikegroup.com/trainer-blog/5-steps-to-writing-clear-and-measurable-learning-objectives to define some learning objectives here}
-- {More learning objectives}
+- Browse Dockstore to find the subsetting workflow- Set up the data subsetting workflow- Check the workflow output

 ## Encountering problems?